 Urine albumin and albumin to creatinine ratio (ACR) tests (once a year).
 This test shows if your child’s kidneys are working properly.

-Lipids (once a year).
+Lipids (every 1 to 2 years).
 This test looks at blood lipid (fat) levels to check blood vessel health.

 Thyroid function (once a year).
 This test checks the level of your child’s thyroid hormone, which helps with growth.

 Celiac disease (once a year, if needed).
 This test checks if your child’s digestive system is working properly.

-Your child should receive the following vaccines, in addition to the recommended routine childhood vaccines, at least as often as stated below:
+Your child should get the following vaccines, in addition to the recommended routine childhood vaccines, at least as often as stated below:

-Influenza (once a year).
+Influenza (or flu shot, once a year).
 Having the flu can make it harder to keep your child’s blood sugar levels healthy.